ArqamQazi/java-Simple-projects/README.md

 # Java Mini Games Collection

 Welcome to the **Java Mini Games Collection**, a set of interactive Java programs that offer engaging entertainment and practical concepts.
-This collection includes three intriguing games and a practical online library management system.
+This collection includes two games and a practical online library management system.

 ## Games Included